County of Nice: Annexation to France (1860)

 Many Italians from Nice then moved to the Ligurian towns of Ventimiglia, Bordighera and Ospedaletti, giving rise to a local branch of the movement of the Italian irredentists which considered the reacquisition of Nice to be one of their nationalist goals.
 Giuseppe Garibaldi, born in Nice, strongly opposed the cession to France, arguing that the ballot was rigged by the French.
 Furthermore, for the niçard general his hometown was unquestionably Italian.
 Politically, the liberals of Nice and the partisans of Garibaldi also appreciated very little Napoleonic authoritarianism.
 Elements on the right (aristocrats) as on the left (Garibaldians) therefore wanted Nice to return to Italy.
 Savoy was also transferred to the French crown by similar means.

 In 1871, during the first free elections in the County, the pro-Italian lists obtained almost all the votes in the legislative elections (26,534 votes out of 29,428 votes cast), and Garibaldi was elected deputy at the National Assembly.
 Pro-Italians take to the streets cheering "Viva Nizza!
 Viva Garibaldi!"
 The French government sent 10,000 soldiers to Nice, closed the Italian newspaper Il Diritto di Nizza and imprisoned several demonstrators.
 The population of Nice rose from 8 to 10 February, and the three days of demonstration became known as "Niçard Vespers."
 The revolt was suppressed by French troops.
 On 13 February, Garibaldi was not allowed to speak at the French parliament meeting in Bordeaux to ask for the reunification of Nice to the newborn Italian unitary state, and he resigned from his post as deputy.
 The failure of Vespers led to the expulsion of the last pro-Italian intellectuals from Nice, such as Luciano Mereu or Giuseppe Bres, who were expelled or deported.

 The pro-Italian irredentist movement persisted throughout 1860–1914, despite the repression carried out since the annexation.
 The French government implemented a policy of Francization of society, language and culture.
-The toponyms of the communes of the ancient County have been francized, which acted as a bank to the obligation to use French in Nice, as well as certain surnames (for example the Italian surname "Bianchi" was francized into "Leblanc", and the Italian surname "Del Ponte" was francized into "Dupont").
+The toponyms of the communes of the ancient County have been francized, with the obligation to use French in Nice, as well as certain surnames (for example the Italian surname "Bianchi" was francized into "Leblanc", and the Italian surname "Del Ponte" was francized into "Dupont").